JohannesBuchner/xars/doc/uxclumpy.rst

 Initially, freeze Ecut=400, Theta_inc=90.

-Link the omni component parameters to the main model, const should be free between 1e-5 and 0.1.
+Link the omni component parameters to the main model parameters, const should be free between 1e-5 and 0.1.

 Fitting